 Ask yourself: “How much do I have to eat (buy/drink/smoke/work/etc) to resolve this issue?”
 Distractors are ultimately unsatisfying because you do not truly meet your emotional need.

-Feelings and What They Need
+Feelings Unravelled: What they are and They Need

 There are eight main negative emotions.
 Here is what they mean: